cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/user-registration.md

 3. Select the **Authentication Service**:

 a. **Default Authentication Service**.
-This can be LDAP or SSO.
+This can be LDAP or single sign-on (SSO), such as for example SWITCHaai or Switch edu-ID.

 b. **File Authentication Service**.
 In this case a username and password need to be created.

 ![](img/new-user-authentication-options-1024x212.png)

-4. **User ID**. for LDAP authentication, this is the LDAP username; for SSO authentication this is the email address of the user.
+4. **User ID**. for LDAP authentication, this is the LDAP username; for SSO authentication this is the email address of the user, where the "@" symbol is replaced by "\_AT\_" (e.g. name.surname_AT_institute.com)

 ![](img/new-user-default-authentication-1024x187.png)